christophihl/startupengineer/content/_repos/dat_sci_3/01_intro_r.md

 ## Submission

-In the last chapter you will be asked for your name, student number, GitHub name and URLs to your web applications.
+In one of the following chapters you will be asked for your name, student number, GitHub name and URLs to your web applications.

 ***